GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Usage:
   skaffold debug [options]

-Use "skaffold debug options" for a list of global command-line options (applies to all commands).
+Use "skaffold options" for a list of global command-line options (applies to all commands).

 ```